TCA Chemical Peels

 - Sun damage and “sun spots”

-TCA peels may also can be safely applied to other sensitive skin areas in other parts of the body such as the décolletage (cleavage), neck, hands, or the back.
-Often it is used to improve the texture and tone and improve the appearance of sun damage on the arms and legs.
+Though typically used for facial skin, TCA peels also can be safely applied to the skin on other skin areas such as the décolletage (cleavage), neck, hands, arms, legs or the back.

 The TCA chemical peel process:

 A typical TCA facial peel takes no more than 20-25 minutes but be prepared to spend at least 45 minutes in our office to allow for preparation time.
 To begin with, our Board Certified Aesthetic Nurse Specialist will thoroughly cleanse your skin.
 She will then apply the TCA solution to your skin in several coats.
 At this stage you may feel a mild stinging sensation but this is normal and will pass quickly.
 Recovery time varies from patient to patient, but usually it takes anywhere from 5 to 12 days depending on the strength and depth of your peel.